 Sometimes I bring garbage bags along (the typical roadside weed bag with a strap is too big for this kind of work).
 They tear easily but the system capacity for an outing is higher because one can fill the garbage bags from the weed bag several times, leaving them sprinkled around the property as they fill.
+In between fillings, they compact as they start to compost, for which the black bag helps.
 The trick is to get the weeds out of the walking bag and into the garbage bag without spillage, which sometimes isn't easy.
 Think about it: all people need food.
 To grow food for all people takes crop land.
 Seventy percent of croplands are former grasslands.
 Yet the tools used for making functional grasslands are so incredibly lame that I have to discuss this.
-It's unbelievable, and possibly even racist that more attention has not gone into the design, production, and marketing of land maintenance tools because we assume that work is done by what kind of people?
-After all, identifying 241 native species from 130 exotics in split seconds while in their juvenile states is a job for valueless and uneducated grunts, right?
+It's unbelievable, and possibly even racist that more attention has not gone into the design, production, and marketing of land maintenance tools because we assume that work is done by "those" people?
+After all, distinguishing 241 native species from 130 exotics in split seconds while in their juvenile states is a job for valueless and uneducated grunts, right?
+Sorry, but the way these people are treated by corporate management just steams me.

 Just about every construction trade relies heavily upon some sort of tool belt with which to carry the many things one needs.
 This work is exceptional in that respect.
 I must go much farther from my base of operations, over very difficult terrain, for longer periods, and with more varied needs.
 No specialty belt for this work exists as a system of products for sale.
 Fortunately, with some fabrication and modification of a few elements associated with other trades, I have been able to cobble together parts of such a system.
 The core element, the belt itself, is awesome: 2" flat nylon webbing with stainless steel double eyelets looped through a very comfortable pad fastened with velcro.
-It is very secure, keeps things from slipping, very comfortable and easy to manage (the buckle rivets are wimpy).
+It is very secure, keeps things from slipping, very comfortable and easy to manage (the buckle rivets are wimpy)... but the pads butt because I'm slender.
 On it, I hang either or both of these TrueNorth® "thigh packs" as the need arises.
 These hold a great many small items I need to carry.
 Unfortunately, their design is tailored for wildland firefighting, search, and rescue, and less for what I do.
 It is an exceptionally well-made product line but the system does have its faults for my purposes.